What Does It Mean To Be “Whole”?

 And let’s say this helped me at the time, but just because the pain was out of mind doesn’t mean it disappeared.
 Rather, that suffering lodged deep within my energy body (because the body is made up of light energy particles) and the thing is, that “pent-up” energy will stay there until I process and integrate it.

-Now, this usually isn’t until we become adults.
+Now, this “stored trauma” as I call it doesn’t’ usually affect us too much until we become adults.
 And so begins the blowing up of an “emotional balloon” that’ll get bigger and bigger through the years, eventually getting to a point where it will pop – which usually means hitting a rock bottom emotionally (tapping out, breakdown, dark night, etc.)

 Now, along with the stuffing of that pain, I likely experienced some negative thoughts about myself or life growing up too.
 Thoughts like, “I’m not worthy” or “I’m not good enough” or “No one likes me” or “It’s my fault”.